What is the future of Fashion and Grocery Retail? These are our predictions for 2020

-As 2019 comes to a close, the Retail Design team at CampbellRigg look back at some of the trends that shaped retail over the year and helped set some of the trends for the next decade.
+As 2019 comes to a close, the Retail Design team at Campbell Rigg looks back at some of the trends that shaped fashion and grocery retail over the year and helped set some of the trends for the next decade.

 Grocery stores became more of a destination.
-For example, customers are allowed to relax at the bar while associates do the shopping.
-Others retailers have scaled down their stores to cut costs and make quick trips easier on the consumer.
+For example, in the more affluent areas, of the city, customers are allowed to relax at the bar while associates do the shopping.
+On the other hand, some retailers have scaled down their stores to cut costs and make quick trip convenience shopping easier for the consumer.

 The ‘Experience Economy’ may well be something more of a basic requirement in all retail stores of the future.